filipsobol/sonda/docs/features/dependency-tree.md

     "It dynamically imports `./report/report.js`"
     :::

-    :::warning Some integrations always show "imported by" nodes Some bundlers don't track the information whether a file was imported, dynamically imported or required.
-In this case, all nodes in the dependency tree will be marked as "imported by" nodes.
+    :::warning Some integrations always show "import" nodes Some bundlers don't track whether a file was imported, dynamically imported, or required.
+In this case, all nodes in the dependency tree are marked as "import" nodes.

-    It's best to assume that this type of node always means that there is a dependency on that file, not how it was pulled.
+    It's best to assume that these node types just indicate a dependency on the file rather than how it was pulled.
     :::

 3. **Source map file**: Only shows when [Deep view](/features/deep-view) feature is enabled.
 Represents a file that was not directly used during the build process, but was found in the source map of a file that was used.

-    :::info Examples
+    :::info Example
     "It has a source map that contains `[...]/node_modules/jridgewell/sourcemap-codec/src/sourcemap-codec.ts`"
     :::